 In 2014, with the help of Icenowy Zheng, developer of the Eastern Heart Linux distribution, the Anthon :Next project was established to rebuild the distribution from scratch.
 With the rebuild, AnthonOS was renamed as AOSC OS, and has become the general-purpose distribution as we know it today.

-In the following years, AOSC OS expanded its package repostory and scope of arcthitectural support.
-To this day, AOSC OS continues to diversify its software selection and device support, owing to our developer's dedication.
+In the following years, AOSC OS expanded its package repository and scope of architectural support.
+To this day, AOSC OS continues to diversify its software selection and device support owing to the dedication of its developers.

 Without the support from our generous sponsors, AOSC, our volunteer-driven community will not have survived.
 Here below is a list of sponsors who has supported us along the way, in alphabetical order.